SombrAbsol/acfdump/README.md

 4. Go to your output directory.
 ACF files are located in the `data` folder

 ### Running acfdump
+acfdump requires [a JRE or JDK to be installed](https://notes.highlysuspect.agency/blog/managing_java/) in order to be run with the `java` command.
-* For one specific ACF file, run `java -jar acfdump.jar <filename>.acf`
+* To unpack a specific ACF file, run `java -jar acfdump.jar <file>.acf`
-* For every ACF files in the current directory, run `java -jar acfdump.jar *.acf`
+* To unpack every ACF files in the current directory, run `java -jar acfdump.jar *.acf`

 Output files will be located in a folder with the same name as the input ACF file.